ysufender/ysufender/README.md

 - The first 'real' project I made, from my early highschool years: [SlimScript](https://github.com/ysufender/SlimScript.git).
 - A little [library](https://github.com/ysufender/CLIParser.git) for handling command line input, for creating command line tools.
+- [JASM](https://github.com/ysufender/JASM.git), A custom assembly language that mainly assembles into byte-code.
+With the plans of native compilation using LLVM (maybe in far future).

 ## In Progress Projects to be Made Public Sometime in the Future:
 - CSLB (Common Scripting Language Backend):
 	- An LLVM like backend for scripting languages, because why not?
-- JASM (Just an Assembly):
-	- A custom assembly language that mainly assembles into byte-code.
-With the plans of native compilation using LLVM (maybe in far future).
 - CSR (Common Script Runtime):
 	- Runtime for JASM byte-code